Firefighting with a Distance-Based Restriction: Square Grid

-First, if the fire starts on a vertex $(\pm 1,t)$ for some $t \in \mathbb{Z}^-$ then the first firefighter starts directly above the fire and the second starts right of the fire if the fire is at $(1,t)$ and left of the fire if the fire is at $(-1,t)$.
+\begin{proof} First, if the fire starts on a vertex $(\pm 1,t)$ for some $t \in \mathbb{Z}^-$ then the first firefighter starts directly above the fire and the second starts right of the fire if the fire is at $(1,t)$ and left of the fire if the fire is at $(-1,t)$.
 The firefighters then build a wall downwards through $(\pm 2,t)$ until they are ahead of the fire which is guaranteed because the firefighters are building the wall two vertices at a time and the fire is moving one vertex at a time.
 Then the firefighters turn in towards the $y$-axis and have thus surrounded the fire.

 Now suppose the fire starts on a vertex that is not of the form $(\pm 1, t)$.
-Then the firefighters can corral the fire to a quarter plane within the modified square grid.
-This quarter grid can always be set up so that one firefighter ($\mathcal{F}_1$) is moving in the negative $y$-direction and the other ($\mathcal{F}_2$) is moving away from the missing vertices in the $x$-direction.
-If $\mathcal{F}_1$ is between the fire and the missing vertices, then $\mathcal{F}_1$ turns and moves towards the missing vertices until reaching the missing vertices.
-Otherwise it must be that $\mathcal{F}_1$ is on the line $x=0$ and so will continue moving in the negative $y$-direction until reaching the missing vertices.
-From here it is easy to observe that $\mathcal{F}_1$ can retrace steps and then follow the steps of $\mathcal{F}_2$ at twice the speed as before and meet up with $\mathcal{F}_2$.
-At this point the firefighters can clearly contain the fire. \end{proof}
+Then the firefighters can restrict the fire to a quarter plane within the modified infinite square grid.
+This quarter grid can always be set up so that one firefighter ($F_1$) is moving in the negative $y$-direction and the other ($F_2$) is moving away from the missing vertices in the $x$-direction.
+If $F_1$ is between the fire and the missing vertices, then $F_1$ turns and moves towards the missing vertices until reaching the missing vertices.
+Otherwise it must be that $F_1$ is on the line $x=0$ and so will continue moving in the negative $y$-direction until reaching the missing vertices.
+From here it is easy to observe that $F_1$ can retrace their steps and then follow the steps of $F_2$ at twice the speed as before and meet up with $F_2$.
+At this point the firefighters can clearly contain the fire since it is restricted to a half grid at this point and the firefighters are on one side of the fire. \end{proof}

 It is difficult to remove a simpler infinite connected structure from the grid, so we can see that containing the fire here with two firefighters is very close to being able to contain the fire in the original grid.
-Based on this it appears that two firefighters are nearly sufficient in the square grid when $d=2$.
+Based on this it appears that two firefighters are nearly sufficient in the infinite square grid when $d=2$.
 This notion of being nearly sufficient is further strengthened by Lemma~\ref{lemma:oneextra}.

-\begin{lemma} In the firefighter game with two firefighters on the infinite square grid with $d=2$, if there is one extra firefighter on an unspecified turn, then the firefighters can contain the fire. \end{lemma}
+\begin{lemma} In the distance-restricted firefighter game with two firefighters on the infinite square grid with $d=2$, if there is one extra firefighter on an unspecified turn, then the firefighters can contain the fire. \end{lemma}